A 5-Step Guide to Sustainable Business Travel

 “The impact we have on our internal numbers is little when compared to our impact on the client side,” said Maic Stohr, who drives business development around the Salesforce space for Deloitte Germany, focusing on stakeholder experience.
 “We do sustainability audits and consulting for clients, and in our organization, sustainability is one of the six strategic offerings we want to deploy at scale in the next five years.”

-Step 4: Lead the way for partners.
+Step 4: Lead the way with partners.

 Lead by example with your partners, vendors, and suppliers by setting boundaries as to when you expect in-person versus virtual communication.
 A lot of companies — especially consultancies — will follow their clients’ lead when it comes to travel, so be sure to let them know early on under which circumstances — if any — they should appear in person.